DarrenOfficial/dpaste/docs/api.rst

 ``expires`` (optional)
 ~~~~~~~~~~~~~~~~~~~~~~

-Can also be set via GET.
-A keyword to indicate the lifetime of a
+A keyword to indicate the lifetime of a snippetn in seconds.
+The values are
-snippetn in seconds.
-The values are predefined by the server.
-Calling this with
+predefined by the server.
+Calling this with an invalid value returns a HTTP 400
-an invalid value returns a HTTP 400 BadRequest together with a list of valid
+BadRequest together with a list of valid values.
-values.
 Default: ``2592000``.
+In the
-In the default configuration valid values are:
+default configuration valid values are:

 * onetime
 * never